 As your virtual concert hall, All Classical Portland is continuing to offer our Thursdays @ Three weekly concert to listeners around the world.

-Although we are unable to open our studio doors to either a live audience or live musicians, we hope you will tune in to this week’s episode of Thursdays @ Three with percussionist Andy Akiho who recorded a few selections for you from his home!
-Join us this June 18 at 3pm.
+Although we are unable to open our studio doors to either a live audience or live musicians, we hope you will tune in to this week’s episode of Thursdays @ Three with cellists Heather Blackburn and Justin Kagan who recorded a few selections for you from their home!
+Join us this July 2 at 3pm.